 The Transaction ID is used by our support team to get into the issues faster.
 By providing this, along with your support email we can start looking into the problem much faster.
 If you have already enabled the logs as described above, you can skip to step 6 below.

-1. Go to Setup > Shipping > ShipperHQ > Configure > Developer Use Only > Edit log settings
+- Go to Settings > Shipping Methods > ShipperHQ > Configure > Developer Use Only > Edit log settings

-7. Go to Setup > Shipping > ShipperHQ > Configure > Developer Use Only > View the current log report
+- Go to Settings > Shipping Methods > ShipperHQ > Configure > Developer Use Only > View the current log report

 9. Scroll down until you see the field ‘transactionId’, within the response.
 Use cmd-f (if mac), or ctrl-f on others.
 Then type “transaction” and the Transaction ID is found.